JiaweiZhuang/old_cloud_GC/README.md

 (and all the necessary software, of course) on it.
 Then, everyone is able to get a copy of my system, with everything installed correctly.

-You have chosen your "software" or "operating system", now it's time to choose the hardware, mostly about CPUs.
+You have chosen your "software" or "operating system", then it's time to choose the hardware, mostly about CPUs.

 In this toy example, choose "Memory optimized"-"r4.large" to test GEOS-Chem with the minimum fee.

 <img src="img/6.png" width="480">

-There are many CPU options (including numbers and types) to choose.
+There are many CPU options (including numbers and types).
 AWS free tier also gives you 750 free hours of "t2.micro", which is the tiniest CPU.
-Its memory is too small to run GEOS-Chem, but it is good for testing library installation.
+Its memory is too small to run GEOS-Chem, but it is good for testing library installation if you need to.

 <br />

 For the first time of using EC2, you need to create and download a "KeyPair".
 This is equivalent to the password you enter to ssh to your local server.
 Here, such "password" is a file, being stored in your own computer.
-The only way to share your password to others is to share that file.
+The only way to share your password with others is to share that file.

-Use any name you like for that KeyPair - click on "Download Key Pair" - click on "Launch Instances"
+- Use any name you like for that KeyPair
+- click on "Download Key Pair" <br/>
+- click on "Launch Instances" <br/>

 <img src="img/7.png" width="480">